 Apocryphon

-Full-featured password managers are convenient, and I don't rule out using one in the future.
-For now, I persist in my Luddite ways, keeping important passwords in an encrypted text file.
+Wile full-featured password managers may be convenient, I persist in my minimalistic Luddite ways, keeping important passwords in an encrypted text file.
 Apocryphon is a generalization of some script code I use to make that a little easier: a way to create a file to which private notes can be added and which decrypts itself to stdout.

 blankety-bank.com account=135798642 PIN=5229